aandr26/AWS-SAP-C01-Study-Guide/docs/6_Scaling_and_Resilience/6c_Route53/Advanced_Route53_Concepts.md

 * **Exam Tips:**
   * VPC interfaces (ENIs) - Accessible over VPN or DX.
   * Inbound Endpoints:
-    * on-prem can forward to R53 resolver
+    * on-prem can forward to R53 resolver.
   * Outbound Endpoints:
     * conditional forwarding of requests from R53 to on-prem.
   * Rules control what requests are forwarded.